 Bail Bond Collection Trust Fund - The Bail Bond Collection Trust Fund was established in compliance with LSA-R.S.
 15:571.11.
 The District Attorney collects on a judgment of bond forfeiture and distributes the proceeds according to this statute.
-Thirty percent of all funds collected shall be disbursed to the District Attorney's general fund, twenty-five percent of all funds collected shall be disbursed to the parish's criminal court fund, twenty-five percent shall be disbursed to the Indigent Defender Program.
+Thirty percent of all funds collected shall be disbursed to the District Attorney's general fund, twenty-five percent of all funds collected shall be disbursed to the parish's criminal court fund, twenty-five percent shall be disbursed to the sheriff's general fund and the remaining twenty percent shall be disbursed to the Indigent Defender Program.
 All funds shall be disbursed to the parish where the bonds were posted.